joathert/canofi-app/README.md

 2. LAI estimation.

 Both steps should be checked for accuracy versus reference algorithms.
 This testing is only for validation of the algorithms used in Canofi versus offline reference implementations.
-It does not test the validty of the (abstract) method versus fisheye hardware, there are publications on that (e.g. [here](https://www.biorxiv.org/content/10.1101/2020.12.15.422956v2.full)).
+It does not test the validty of the complete method versus fisheye hardware, there are recent publications on that (e.g. [here](https://www.biorxiv.org/content/10.1101/2020.12.15.422956v2.full)).

 Note that the reprojection step can be achieved with a whole bunch of different software including the Gimp, ImageMagick, or a Scipy (interpolate.griddata) method used in Haozhou Wang’s thesis, which you can find [here](https://github.com/HowcanoeWang/Spherical2TreeAttributes).
 During early testing, Wang's method appeared to produce somewhat smoother imagery than the method used here, at the expense of processing time and memory.